cheungsa/MCT-Booking-App/README.md

 # MCT-Booking-App

-The code for Deliverable 2 consists of a temporary landing page for the booking portal of the MCT Booking App.
-It displays the MCT logo, a placeholder section for details about MCT, and a button to the patient's booking portal.
+The code for Deliverable 3 consists of [list pages].
+The screenshots directory contains images of the webpages for reference.

 Import this repository into Eclipse.
 This project provides everything needed to: